grafana/pyroscope/docs/sources/reference-phlare-architecture/block-format/_index.md

 ---
-title: "Grafana Phlare Block format"
+title: "Pyroscope Block format"
 menuTitle: "Block format"
-description: "Describe how Grafana Phlare's stores profiles on the durable object storage"
+description: "Describe how Pyroscope's stores profiles on the durable object storage"
 weight: 50
+aliases:
+  - /docs/phlare/latest/reference-phlare-architecture/block-format/
 ---

-# Grafana Phlare Block format
+# Pyroscope Block format

-This document describes how Grafana Phlare stores the data in its blocks.
+This document describes how Pyroscope stores the data in its blocks.
 Each block belongs to a single tenant and is identfied by a unique [ULID].
 Within the block there are multiple files: